Rgtemze/Quadrillion-CS-319/doc/MeetingLog.md

 The content of the Project Analysis Report was checked and design issues about is were finished; it was ready to submit.

 The work distrubition of the Project Design Report among group members was done and some the meeting time was spent on it.

+ * The sample Project Design Report on the course website was analyzed and the work distrubition was done accordingly.
+ * Each group member started to work on their assigned part of the report.

+                                                      13/03/2019